Rainbow jersey: Curse of the rainbow jersey

 The curse of the rainbow jersey is a popular term to refer to the phenomenon where cyclists who have become World Champion often suffer from poor luck the next year – though, in some cases, the 'bad luck' was brought on by their own actions.

 In 2015 an article by epidemiologist Thomas Perneger examining the curse was published in The BMJ.
 The study was based on statistical analysis of the results of World Road Champions and winners of the Giro di Lombardia (which was used as a comparison) in the riders' winning seasons and for the two years afterwards (to enable comparison of results before, during and after the supposed curse was in effect).
 The patterns of data were compared to four statistical models: the "spotlight effect", based on the theory that the apparent curse is due to increased public attention on the World Champion rather than a decline in success; the "marked man" hypothesis, which stipulates that the current wearer of the jersey is more closely marked by rivals during their year as champion; the "regression to the mean" model, which supposes that random variation in success rates will mean that a highly successful season for a rider is likely to be followed by less successful years; and a model combining the last two theories.
 The study found that the regression to the mean model was the one that fit the data best, for winners of both the World Championship and Il Lombardia, concluding that the curse probably does not exist.
 The author related the idea of the curse to medical professionals conflating correlation with causation when considering the effect of treatment on a patient.

 Designs

 In the past, each discipline had its own variation of the jersey.
 Since the 2016 Cyclo-cross Worlds, the 'classic' jersey without symbols (previously reserved for the road race and paracycling road race) was assigned to all disciplines.

+World Cup version

+The UCI Road World Cup (1989–2004) leader wore a rainbow jersey with a vertical rainbow.

+While the world champion wore the jersey in all events of the year in the specialization of his world title (the road champion wore it only in mass start road events, not, for example, in time trials or in track events), the World Cup leader wore it only in World Cup races.

 Other sports

-Rainbow jersey colors have been used unofficially by triathlon, speed skating and Crashed Ice world champions.
+Rainbow jersey colours have been used unofficially by triathlon, speed skating and Crashed Ice world champions.